The role of steric effects on hydrogen atom transfer reactions: STERIC EFFECTS IN ORGANIC CHEMISTRY

 \section{STERIC EFFECTS IN ORGANIC CHEMISTRY}

 Although the relationships discussed in the previous section have been used to explore many types of HAT reactions, these studies have included few sterically hindered substrates or radicals.
 Accordingly, we sought to determine whether steric effects are influential in HAT reactions.
-On the one hand, bulky groups might slow HAT by increasing the energies of transition states via steric repulsion as atoms attempt to approach each other more closely than the sum of their van der Waals radii.
-On the other hand, if atoms do not approach each other beyond the sum of their van der Waals radii in the transition states, then dispersion interactions among bulky groups may actually accelerate the HAT reaction.
-Such dispersion effects have been noted in a number of hemolysis and radical recombination reactions \cite{Peter}.
+On the one hand, bulky groups might slow HAT by increasing the energies of transition states via steric repulsion as atoms attempt to approach each other more closely than the sum of their van der Waals radii \cite{Bondi}.
+On the other hand, if atoms just touch at the sum of their van der Waals radii in the transition states, then dispersion interactions may actually accelerate the HAT reaction \cite{Peter}.
+Such dispersion effects have been noted in a number of hemolysis and radical recombination reactions. \cite{Peter}

 Steric effects are well known throughout organic chemistry.
 When atoms come too close, such that the distance between them is shorter than the sum of their van der Waals radii, the energy rises \cite{Bondi}; in this way steric hindrance can slow down or even prevent a reaction.
 More recently, the importance of steric attraction, which arises from London dispersion forces between large substituents, has been emphasized \cite{Peter}.
-There are many examples where steric effects influence the reactivity of molecules and the selectivity of substitution reactions \cite{Tolman, Crossley, Bo, Zhou}. ; they can even determine whether certain radicals are stable in the first place \cite{Hicks, Power}.
+There are many examples where steric effects influence the reactivity of molecules and the selectivity of substitution reactions \cite{Tolman, Crossley, Bo, Zhou}; they can even determine whether certain radicals are stable in the first place \cite{Hicks, Power}.
 Nevertheless, systematic studies of steric effects in HAT reactions across a wide range of substrates are scarce.